michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-01-27-nonresident-and-eip3.md

 It is important to note that while the IRS is part of the executive branch of the U.S. government, it cannot change the law.
 The IRS may make mistakes in its execution, such as issuing payments to ineligible individuals.
-However, it is up to taxpayers to follow the law.
+However, taxpayers are responsible for complying with the law.
 When the IRS sent the check, it included a letter asking for agreement with the change.
-If you received the payment in error, you should not agree and should follow the [instructions][sendback] to return the payment.
+In this case, you should not agree and instead follow the [instructions][sendback] to return the payment.

 The IRS has provided specific instructions for returning a misissued EIP3: